Convert Watt-hour to Gigawatt-hour (Wh to GWh)

 - Select the Watt-hour Value: Start by determining the watt-hour (Wh) value you want to convert into gigawatt-hour (GWh).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert watt-hour to gigawatt-hour, multiply the selected Wh value by 1e-9.
-This factor is essential for accurately converting from a larger unit (Wh) to a much smaller unit (GWh).
+- Multiply by the Conversion Factor: To calculate watt-hour to equivalent gigawatt-hour amount, multiply the selected Wh value by 1e-9.

 - Illustration of Multiplication: